 Barbuda is much quieter, but just as beautiful.
 The island is a haven for wild deer, exotic birds, and is home to the Frigate Bird Sanctuary.
 There are also Amerindian rock carvings at Two Foot Bay, and sumptuous beaches proliferate the island.
 To learn more about all the beautiful beaches on the island of Antigua and Barbuda, visit here.
 Now view our Antigua and Barbuda Travel Guide to help plan your next Antigua and Barbuda vacation!

-The typical temperatures on Antigua are in the region of 24°C in January and with an average rainfall of 1.5 inches, the islands are also quite dry.
-October is one of the hottest months and also has the least amount of rain, with a minimum temperature of 25°C an average of 24 mm of precipitation.
-The excellent weather means that water sports are one of the main pastimes on the islands and most people indulge in diving or sailing.
+The typical temperatures on Antigua are in the region of 75°F in January and with an average rainfall of 1.5 inches, the islands are also quite dry.
+October is one of the hottest months and also has the least amount of rain, with a minimum temperature of 77°F. The excellent weather means that water sports are one of the main pastimes on the islands and most people indulge in diving or sailing.

 Now a UNESCO World Heritage Site, Antigua's most famous attraction is the world's only Georgian-era dockyard still in use, a treasure trove for history buffs and nautical nuts alike.
 Today its restored buildings house restaurants, hotels and businesses.
 The Dockyard Museum relates tidbits about Antigua history, the dockyard and life at the forts.
 The Dockyard Museum is in the Naval Officer's House, and presents ship models, mock-ups of English Harbor, displays on the people who worked there and typical ships that docked, silver regatta trophies, maps, prints, antique navigational instruments, and Nelson's very own telescope and tea caddy.